asafonov/tgirc/README.md

 Usage
 -----

 First you need to login to your telegram account.
-To do it use `tgirc-init` command.
+To do it use `tgirc` command.
 Just follow the instructions there.
 You will be asked for you telegram phone number and OTP code.
 Please note that 2FA and QR-Code auth currently not supported.

-When you're done with registering your tgirc application, you may run it with `tgirc` command.
+When you're done with registering your tgirc application it will start automatically right after registration

 ```bash
 (venv) asafonov@isengard:~$ tgirc